 Setting benchmarks requires careful planning and there are several different types of benchmarking.
 The important aspect to remember here is that you use benchmarks to compare the performance (usually of your organization or business) to others.
 You can also set benchmarks against industry standards.
 Your sales consultant should be well versed in how to create benchmarks and how to track them.
 Also, when you develop them, make sure they’re plainly written and not full of jargon or buzz words.

 KPIs on the other hand, are decision-making tools to help you gauge your employees’ performance in relation to strategic goals.
 They chart whether an individual, project, team, business unit, or entire company is on track to achieve its objectives.
-To learn more about how to draft KPIs, check out our post on how to create KPIs and ones that you can adopt specifically designed to help you drive revenue and productivity with your employees.

 Have meetings on a regular basis.

 I included this tactic on my list because while it may seem obvious, I’ve seen too many organizations and sales leaders forget to do this.
 The goal here is not to have more meetings, but more effective meetings.
 How often you meet will depend on how robust your strategy and objectives are.
 I suggest meeting weekly, or bi-weekly at a minimum.